 Apart from the money you directly earn from net metering, switching to solar energy can have a high return on investment in the long run because the Government of India offers financial subsidies for solar panel systems, under certain conditions.
-The up to date data on cost and capital subsidy terms for rooftop solar PV systems can be checked on the website of the Ministry of New and Renewable Energy, Government of India.
-In addition, the Department of Financial Services has directed all the Public Sector Banks in India to encourage giving home loan/home improvement loans to those who want to install rooftop solar plants, and to include the cost of the system in the home loan proposals.
-All of these are initiatives which can encourage net metering.
+The up-to-date data on cost and capital subsidy terms for rooftop solar PV systems can be checked on the website of the Ministry of New and Renewable Energy, Government of India.
+In addition, the Department of Financial Services has directed all the Public Sector Banks in India to encourage giving home loan/home improvement loans to those who want to install rooftop solar plants and to include the cost of the system in the home loan proposals.
+All of these are initiatives that can encourage net metering.
 Besides, the government also plans to introduce a ‘rent a roof’ policy under which the investors can rent/lease roofs from households and install a solar PV system to feed power to the grid.
 The responsibility of maintaining the system will be with the investor/developer.

 The following are some of the challenges of net metering in India:

 Since the energy generated by a solar PV system is dependent on the availability of sunlight, there can be drastic variations in power due to reasons like changes in weather conditions.
 As a result, there are rapid voltage fluctuations, which can lead to faults in the transmission network.
 In some cases, such fluctuations can overheat the power lines.
 Solar PV systems come with inverters, which are designed to regulate the voltage.
-Voltage fluctuations can arise because of improper functioning of the inverter.
+Voltage fluctuations can arise because of the improper functioning of the inverter.
 If fluctuations move outside the specified values, the system should be designed to automatically disconnect itself from the grid.

 Electrical disturbances, which produce harmonics, are generally caused by the presence of non-linear components in the solar PV system.
 They can lead to the overloading of equipment and metering errors.
 As such, the total harmonic disturbances produced by a solar PV system should not exceed 5 percent.
 Similarly, the individual and current harmonic disturbances should not exceed 3 percent and 8 percent respectively, so that the quality of power in the grid is not affected.

 The power generated by the solar panels is DC current, whereas the one supplied to your house is AC current.
 The solar PV inverter converts DC current into AC current.
-However, there remains a possibility that the inverter passes unwanted DC current into the AC driven network of the power grid.
+However, there remains a possibility that the inverter passes unwanted DC current into the AC-driven network of the power grid.
 This can result in overheating of the transformers, damages, and power losses.

 Unintentional islanding occurs when the solar PV system continues to supply power to the grid even when the grid power is off.
 This leads to safety issues for technicians, as a power line that is considered off may still be powered.